Overview

 Net Revenue Churn = ($5,000 − $8,000) / $100,000 × 100 = −3%

-Negative net churn means your existing customer base grows even with zero new customer acquisition.
-This is the gold standard for SaaS businesses and dramatically changes fundraising conversations.
+Negative net churn means your existing customer base keeps growing even at zero new customer acquisition.
+It's the gold standard for SaaS businesses, and it changes fundraising conversations considerably.

 Step 5: Calculate Retention Rate

-Retention rate is the inverse of churn rate and is sometimes easier to communicate to executive audiences.
+Retention rate is the inverse of churn rate, and it's sometimes an easier number to bring to executive audiences.

 Formula: